-Students will be asked to play back a five-note melody, either on their own instrument or on the piano.
-The melody will be based on the first five notes of a major scale and may contain one or more leaps of a 3rd.
+Students will be asked to play back a five-note melody, either on their own instrument or on the piano in the key of C, F, B, or G. The melody will be based on the first five notes of a major scale and may contain one or more leaps of a 3rd.
 The examiner will name the key, play the tonic triad once, and play the melody twice.

-- beginning notes: tonic or dominant - trombone keys: C, F, B
+- beginning notes: tonic or dominant

-- 1. Students will be asked to play a simple eight-measure melody consisting of half notes, quarter notes, and eighth notes in the key of C, F, $B^{\downarrow}$ , or $E^{\downarrow}$ . - 2.
+- 1. Students will be asked to play a simple eight-measure melody consisting of half notes, quarter notes, and eighth notes in the key of C, F, or B^{\downarrow} . - 2.
 Students will be asked to clap or tap a simple two-measure rhythm in 1 time.
 The rhythm will consist of half notes, quarter notes, and eighth notes.
 A steady pace and rhythmic accentuation are expected.